getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 Given a minified JavaScript file today, there is often (though, unfortunately, not always) a URL reference to the source map included.
-This practice resembles the example of printing the manual's URL onto the minified file.
+This practice resembles the example of putting a sticker with the manual's URL onto the minified file.
 In contrast, a compiled executable typically contains a build or debug ID.
 This approach is more akin to printing the model number on the widget.

 Now let's talk about two very important properties when it comes to widgets and manuals or build outputs.